OrdoLuminis/ordoluminis.github.io/_posts/2025-09-07-repentance-and-faith.markdown

 </small>

 <p style="text-indent:2em;">
 Assurance of salvation comes from a living faith.
 The faith that justifies, Luther said, is a fides viva, a living faith, a faith that is alive, and you know it is alive when it manifests itself in the fruit of obedience.<sup>11</sup> Justification is by faith alone,<sup>12</sup> but the faith that saves is never alone in the person justified: "Its proper evidence appears in the holy fruits of repentance, and faith, and newness of life" (Order of Light, 2024, <a href="https://ordoluminis.com/posts/new-hampshire-confession-1833/#grace-in-regeneration">A7.41</a>).
-Dr. John C. Lennox (2017), PhD (University of Cambridge), DPhil (University of Oxford), and DSc (Cardiff University), Emeritus Professor of Mathematics at the University of Oxford, elucidates John 8:31–47:</p>
+Chuck Smith (2023), delineates:</p>

 <blockquote>
-Biblical faith is evidence-based (p.
-136).
-Real faith in Christ shows itself by its fruit in the lives of those who profess it.
-It is not a superficial thing. ...
-Genuine faith perseveres (p.
-218).
-Jesus made a similar point when he said, by their fruit you will recognise them (Matthew 7:20).
-If there is no moral consistency between our lives and our professed belief in God, then our claim to know God will not be credible. ...
-That is, the development of visible Christian moral virtues in a person’s life confirms the genuineness of their claim to be believers.
-True faith in God will be evidenced by its moral consequences in the life of a believer (p.
-313).
+Do not be deceived, if you are walking after the flesh and involved in the things of the flesh, <span style="font-weight:bold;">you have no assurance of being in the Kingdom of Heaven</span> (00:00).
 </blockquote>

 <small>